Have Questions?

 860-496-2100

 McCall Foundation Inc has long been dedicated to assisting its clients recovery after a period of abusing drugs and alcohol.
-It has been doing this within Canaan, CT. and in the surrounding areas for quite some time.
+It has been doing this within Canaan, Connecticut and in the surrounding areas for quite some time.
 McCall Foundation Inc offers services like motivational interviewing, contingency management/motivational incentive, trauma-related counseling, group therapy, dual diagnosis drug rehab, matrix model - which are all representative of their rehabilitation and treatment philosophies.
 McCall Foundation Inc believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers several programs, like persons who have experienced sexual abuse, clients referred from the court/judicial system, veterans, clients with HIV/AIDS, seniors or older adults, substance abuse education - among other services listed in the following sections.

 McCall Foundation Inc offers long term drug abuse treatment, short term drug rehab centers, outpatient individual counseling, outpatient detoxification programs, inpatient treatment facilities and others.
 McCall Foundation Inc has aftercare plans that are useful in helping clients after they complete treatment.
 This drug and alcohol rehab center also uses treatment types that can help you achieve lasting sobriety.